The Main Benefits Schisandra Berries May Assist With*:

-* These statements have not been evaluated by the TGA.
+* These statements have not been evaluated by the FDA or TGA.
 This product is not intended to diagnose, treat, cure or prevent any disease

 Phytochem Rev. 2017; 16(2): 195–218.Published online 2016 May 12. doi: 10.1007/s11101-016-9470-4 Current knowledge of Schisandra chinensis (Turcz.)
 Baill.
 (Chinese magnolia vine) as a medicinal plant species: a review on the bioactive components, pharmacological properties, analytical and biotechnological studies.
 Agnieszka Szopa, corresponding author Radosław Ekiert, and Halina Ekiert.